alfonsodg/sboty/README.md

 Under GPL / v3

-Propietary on demand when OSI / FSF licenses are not compatible with your desires
+Proprietary on demand when OSI / FSF licenses are not compatible with your desires